rutham5fo/cacheBandit/README.md

 It becomes clear that matrices which are **purely diagonal**, i.e., have a high correlation closer to +/-1, tend to suffer from having that additional *Field-of-View*.
-Therefore, we can limit the FOV to 1 for such matrices to mitigate performance loss, while increasing FOV for other matrices whose correlation is below +/-0.8, as shown in figure 8.
+Therefore, we can limit the FOV to 1 for such matrices to mitigate performance loss, while increasing FOV for other matrices whose correlation lies within +/-0.8, as shown in figure 8.
 The resulting performance of cacheBandit with dynamic FOV manipulation is shown in figure 9.

 ![sim_mutiWarp_DRAM_reduction](imgs/sim_multiWarp_DRAM_reduction.png) \